Israel / Palestinian territories

 Middle East – Visit by Mr. Laurent Fabius (18-20.07.14)

 This visit was aimed at supporting all efforts to achieve an immediate ceasefire.
 It is essential to put an end to the spiral of violence, support the implementation of a lasting truce and ensure the resumption of the negotiations to achieve a political solution to the Israeli-Palestinian conflict.

 Israel/ Palestinian Territories – Statement by Laurent Fabius (02.07.14)

 "I wish to express my horror at the murder of a young Palestinian kidnapped in East Jerusalem.
 I extend my sincere condolences to his family.
 The perpetrators of this crime must be identified and brought to justice."

 Israel – Meeting between Mr. Laurent Fabius and his Israeli counterpart (26.06.14)

-The two ministers will discuss the current situation in the Palestinian Territories, regional issues as well as our bilateral relations.
+The two ministers discussed the current situation in the Palestinian Territories, regional issues as well as our bilateral relations.

 Israel/ Palestinian Territories - Statement by Laurent Fabius (24.06.14)